adolfintel/muhtriangles-android/README.md

 # Muh Triangles Live Wallpaper
-A Live Wallpaper for Android that brings Colorful and Animated Triangles, with lots of options that you can tweak.
+A Live Wallpaper for Android that brings Colorful and Animated Triangles to your home screen, with lots of options that you can tweak.

 Uses libGDX